Local Boston organizations to provide online job preparedness resources and mentorship program

 Since 1938, Jewish Vocational Service has been helping individuals build careers and families secure financial independence.
 JVS is the most prominent workforce development nonprofit in Boston.
 Hillel Council of New England, a division of Hillel International, is the central hub for Jewish campus life in Greater Boston, supporting the on-campus experience for students and professionals through regional programming and professional development.

 If you are a college student interested in applying for mentorship, fill out the application form here.
 If you are interested in becoming a mentor, fill out the interest form here.
-All applications are due by September 25th, 2020.
+All application deadlines has been extended to Thursday, October 8, 2020.